CPHS/OPHS Glossary of Terms

 Phase 1, 2, 3, 4 Drug Trials:

-Different stages of testing drugs in humans, from first application
+Different stages of testing drugs in humans, from first application in

-tests (Phase 3), to post marketing studies (Phase 4).
+3), to post marketing studies (Phase 4).

 PHI: